abdoulfataoh/Nondeterminism-of-ChatGPT-in-Code-Generation/README.md

 ### 2. Intermedia result processing

-We use intermedia_analyze.py to generate intermedia based on the test cases and responses we get in the first step, intermedia result will be stored into '.\log\record\' (Most of the results here have mistakes)
+We use intermedia_analyze.py to generate intermedia based on the test cases and responses we get in the first step, intermedia result will be stored into '.\log\record\'

 We then use Structural similarity.py and Syntactic Similarity & OER.py to generate the final results we need in semantic similarity, syntactic similarity, and structural similarity.